 Los Angeles is, in a sense, the entertainment capital of the world.
-A number of the smart night clubs are known from coast to coast and some of the finest restaurants in the land are located there.
+A number of its smart night clubs are known from coast to coast and some of the finest restaurants in the land are located there.

 The cultural and religious sides of the City's life are worthy of mention.
 Los Angeles has many fine churches and perhaps more kinds of churches than any other city in the world.
-It is rapidly growing as a great educational center with several fine universities of front rank position, especially in the field of scientific research.
-The Huntington Art Gallery, near Pasadena, possesses some of the most valued paintings and art treasures in America.
+It has also become a great educational center with several fine universities of top rank, especially in the field of scientific research.
+The Huntington Art Gallery, near Pasadena, and Exposition Park, Los Angeles, possess some of the most valued paintings and art treasures in America.

 The suburbs of Los Angeles are charming towns easily reached by motor and electric line.
 Pasadena is especially noted for its New Year's Day Tournament of Roses and Championship East-West football game.
-Near by also are Pomona, Glendale and Monrovia.
+Near by also are Alhambra, Pomona, Glendale and Monrovia.
 To the south are Pico, Whittier, La Habra, Fullerton, Anaheim, Santa Ana, Long Beach and San Pedro.

-Almost a part of Los Angeles are Malibu, Santa Monica, Ocean Park, Venice, Hermosa, Redondo and Long Beach-known as the beach cities.
+Almost a part of Los Angeles are Malibu, Santa Monica, Ocean Park, Venice, Hermosa, and Redondo, charming beach cities.
 Miles and miles of beautiful sandy beaches, amusement parks, board walks, stretch along the ocean front and offer wholesome recreation to many thousands.
-In the Los Angeles harbor (San Pedro) you will see ships from all parts of the world and at most times of the year you will see also a goodly part of our Pacific Fleet riding at anchor.
+In the Los Angeles harbor (San Pedro) you will see great ships loading and unloading their cargoes and at times you may see also a goodly part of our Pacific Fleet riding at anchor.

 Twenty-five miles offshore is famous Santa Catalina Island, a two-hour ocean voyage by steamer from Wilmington.
-There in Avalon is the Wrigley estate, and the spring training park of the Chicago Cubs, a million-dollar casino with theatre and ballroom, the submarine gardens viewed from glass-bottomed boats, a country club for golf and other sports, beaches, deep-sea fishing and every known water sport.
+There in Avalon is the Wrigley estate, and the spring training park of the Chicago Cubs, a million-dollar casino with theatre and ballroom, the submarine gardens viewed from glass-bottomed boats, a country club for golf and other sports, beaches, deepsea fishing and every known water sport.
+In a secluded cove is beautiful Saint Catherine Hotel.
+At the Isthmus, where South Sea movies are made, you may find a company "on location."
+Whether you visit Catalina for a day or a month you will feel it has been much too brief as you sail away from Avalon.